Ameba-AIoT/ai-video-analytics/source/user_manual/NN_deployment/NN_deployment.rst

 -------------------------

 This section will demonstrate how to deploy a pre-trained model.
-Take yolov4-tiny pre-trained model for example; Figure 1‑2 is the flowchart of the whole procedure:
+Take yolov4-tiny pre-trained model for example; :numref:`NN_deployment-image3` is the flowchart of the whole procedure:

 .. figure:: ../../_static/user_manual/NN_deployment/image3.png
    :align: center
+   :name: NN_deployment-image3

-   Figure 1-2 yolov4-tiny deployment workflow
+   yolov4-tiny deployment workflow

 |